CodeMaxx/mac-pomodoro/README.md

 # Mac Pomodoro

-> A simple "pomodoro" timer, to help you focus while working on your macintosh
+> A "pomodoro" timer, to help you focus while working on your macintosh

 Its hard to keep track of time when you are on your laptop whether you are working or just watching youtube.
 So I use this subtle way of notifying myself of passing time every 30 minutes or so.
 This is a simple bash script I use on my Mac.